 with 3.25mm hook,

-Ch 9, sl st in second ch from hook, sl st to end of chain, ch 1, and work these stitches around up the other side: sc in first stitch, sc in next, hdc in the next, dc in next 2 stitches, hdc in the next, sc in the next, sl st in the next, sl st into end of leaf, ch 1, sl st back into ch creating a picot.
-Now work up the other side, working all stitches in the BLO (this is how you get the pretty v’s up the center of the leaf), sl st into first stitch, sc in next, hdc in the next, dc in next 2 stitches, hdc in the next, sc in next 2 stitches, sl st into the ch at the end.
+Ch 9, sl st in second ch from hook, sl st to end of chain, ch 1, work the following sts around up the other side: sc in first st, sc in next st, hdc in next st, dc in next 2 sts, hdc in next st, sc in the next, sl st in the next, sl st into end of leaf, ch 1, sl st back into ch creating a picot.
+Continue around up the other side, working all stitches in the BLO (this is how you get the pretty v’s up the center of the leaf), sl st into first st, sc in next st, hdc in next st, dc in next 2 sts, hdc in next st, sc in next 2 sts, sl st into ch at the end to join.

 Fasten off and weave in ends.

 Round 1: 6 sc in magic circle, join with sl st to first sc (6)

 Round 2: ch 1, 2 sc in each st around, join with sl st to first sc.
 (12)

 Round 3: (hdc, 2 dc, hdc) in first st, sl st in next st, *(hdc, 2 dc, hdc) in the next st, sl st in next st; repeat from * around, final sl st counts as join.
 (6 petals)